 [ Researching design thinking?
 Read our related article, Design thinking: 7 questions to ask before you start. ]

 Here are some of the most common myths about design thinking IT leaders should disabuse themselves of as they explore the approach and its potential benefits.

-7. Myth: Design thinking is easy
+1. Myth: Design thinking is only for creating new products

-10. Myth: Design thinking is a cure-all
+2. Myth: Design thinking is only for creative types